leopoldkwok/student-directory/README.md

 Learnings
 ----------
 * familarise myself with commandline, sublime text, git and basic Ruby.
-* an introduction to pair programming
+* an introduction to pair programming.

 Technologies used